Gauge-invariant gravitational waves in matter beyond linearized gravity: Introduction

 Our paper is organized as follows.
 In \Sec{sec:prelim}, we introduce our basic equations.
-In \Sec{sec:variational}, we formulate a reduced variational theory for weak short-wavelength GWs on a smooth background spacetime, and then we put this theory in a gauge-invariant form.
-In \Sec{sec:linear}, we introduce the linear limit of our theory and a gauge-invariant formation of GW GO.
+In \Sec{sec:variational}, we propose a reduced variational formulation for weak short-wavelength GWs on a smooth background spacetime and put it in a gauge-invariant form.
+In \Sec{sec:linear}, we introduce the equations for the perturbation metric and our gauge-invariant formulation of GO of GWs.
 We also discuss how vacuum GWs are described within this framework, and in particular, how their action and energy--momentum are naturally introduced in a gauge-invariant form.
-In \Sec{sec:QL}, we derive the quasilinear equations that describe how weak dispersive GWs influence the background metric.
+In \Sec{sec:QL}, we present the model for how weak dispersive GWs influence the background metric.
 We also discuss vacuum waves as an example.
 In \Sec{sec:euler}, we present our second approach to gauge-invariant GW theory that extends beyond the QL approximation.
+In \Sec{sec:sum}, we summarize our main results.